Ecommerce Returns by The Numbers In 2021

 The most obvious answer is by recognizing that reverse supply chains and returns management is an ecosystem full of different nodes that need connecting.

-Returns Are an Ecosystem
+Returns Are Part of an Ecosystem

 In the past, reverse logistics has required various tools that all store data separately that could not communicate with each other – like independent nodes.
 Now, via APIs and integrations, reverse logistics and returns data can flow between various platforms and connect all those nodes – like an ecosystem.